 Glacier monitoring and studies

-In June 2013, independent experts conducted glaciological studies to determine the impact of KGC operations on glaciers of the Ak-Shyirak massif.
+Independent experts conducted glaciological studies to determine the impact of KGC operations on glaciers of the Ak-Shyirak massif.
 Upon results of the studies, it was concluded that impact of KGC operations on glaciers in the region was insignificant.

-In 2014, we commenced a multi-year (long-term) (2014-2018) glacier and hydro-meteorological monitoring program covering KGC concession area and basins of Arabel and Uchkol rivers.
+We are conducting a multi-year (long-term) (2014-2018) glacier and hydro-meteorological monitoring program covering KGC concession area and basins of Arabel and Uchkol rivers.
 The studies

 are conducted by the Institute of Water Problems and Hydropower under KR NAS with involvement of experts from MGU (Moscow State University, Russia).